 One additional thing that is actually done from the Tile finder itself is to press it to cause your phone to make a sound if it happens to be misplaced.

 You use the Tile finder app to “ping” your tile and cause it to make a sound so you can locate it if it’s nearby.
 The Tile GPS models have different ranges, so you’ll want to keep that in mind when choosing the best model as a Tile dog tracker or Tile keychain.

 The Tile Mate and Slim models have a 100 feet Tile tracker range and the Tile Sport and Style can ping up to 200 feet.
 More on the models and how they differ later in this Tile tracker review.

 How Do You Use Tile GPS Tracker App?

-Due to the range limit, you might have to move around your home or other area to find what you’re looking for.
+Due to the range limit, you might have to move around your home or other areas to find what you’re looking for.
 For example, if you use tile for keys, you may have to go room to room clicking the button on the Tile locator app.
 It will send a signal to your items to play a tone when you’re within the range.

-The app also has a map with “last seen” feature.
+The app also has a map with the “last seen” feature.
 It shows you your Tile for keys or other items and when and where it was last seen within your Tile locator range.
 You can also see other people’s Tile tracking devices and use the app to let them know you found their item.

 It’s important to leave the Tile Bluetooth tracker app open and running in the background if you want features like the “last seen” or community tracking to work.